pukar10/pukar10.github.io/index.md

 # Oh, Hello there! 👋

+You found **Pukar**.

-You found Pukar.
-He is currently playing Pickball, Poker, or on his motorcycle but feel free to take a look around!
+He is either tinking with Tech 🤖, playing Pickball 🥒, bluffing at Poker 🃏, or on his motorcycle 🏍️.

-Check out my [GitHub](https://github.com/pukar10) for the code.
+Feel free to take a look around, or [Check out his other projects on GitHub](https://github.com/pukar10).